jiridostal/spacewalk-wiki/DevelopmentWorkstationSetup.md

 Following steps will require to have [IntelliJ Idea](https://www.jetbrains.com/idea/) installed and [Spacewalk git repository](https://github.com/spacewalkproject/spacewalk) cloned.
 To setup the sources follow the instructions in [Install Git](GitGuide) and [clone the Spacewalk repository](GitGuide).

+## Workspace directory

+Let's define where we'd like to keep our IDE project.
+Create a directory and link java source files in it. `~/spacewalk` is root of our git repository and `~/workspace` will be root of IDE projects.

+* `mkdir -p ~/workspace/spacewalk/`
+* `ln -s ~/spacewalk/java/ ~/workspace/spacewalk/java`

+## Get dependencies

+In order to setup development workstation, you need to have some dependencies prepared.
+You can either install them locally or keep them in different install root.

+1. Create a folder where install-root will be created

+     * `mkdir -p ~/workspace/spacewalk/root/`

+2. Install all required dependencies to that folder.
+Get them from spacewalk-java.spec

+     * `cd ~/workspace/spacewalk/java`
+     * `dnf builddep spacewalk-java.spec --installroot=~/workspace/spacewalk/root/ --releasever=27`

+3. Set JAVA_LIBDIR variable in `~/.java/java.conf` to point to java libary in your install-root

+     * `echo "JAVA_LIBDIR=~/workspace/spacewalk/root" >> ~/.java/java.conf`

+4. Link required jars and try initial compilation

+     * `cd ~/workspace/spacewalk/java`
+     * `ant init-install compile`

 ## Poor Man's Dev Workstation

 Use on any OS that runs tomcat 7, or if you just prefer a simpler and less fragile but slower development environment.